Renormalization-Group Analysis of the Many-Body Localization Transition in the Random-Field XXZ Chain: Introduction

 Dynamical properties of disordered systems have been at the center of an intense activity of research since the 1950s.
 Surprising behavior and new physics has been found in the dynamics of spin glasses~\cite{edwards1975theory,binder1986spin,mezard1987spin}, and of quantum particles in a random potential, where the most counter-intuitive effect is the complete localization of such particles at large disorder~\cite{Anderson1958absence,evers2008anderson}.

-Despite the enormous amount of progress on the single-particle Anderson localization, including experiments with cold atoms in optical lattices \cite{roati2008anderson,billy2008direct}, the problem of whether localization persists in an ensemble of {\it weakly interacting} particles has traditionally been a source of controversies.
-In the early 1980s, perturbative calculations pointed to the resilience of the localized phase towards introduction of interactions~\cite{fleishman1980interactions}, and a series of papers bootstrapping perturbative calculations by means of renormalization group (RG) ideas appeared~\cite{finkelstein_83,castellani_1984,castellani_1984_2}.
+Despite the enormous amount of progress on the single-particle Anderson localization, including experiments with cold atoms in optical lattices \cite{roati2008anderson,billy2008direct}, the problem of whether localization persists in an ensemble of {\it weakly interacting} particles has traditionally been a source of controversy.
+In the early 1980s, perturbative calculations pointed to the resilience of the localized phase towards the introduction of interactions~\cite{fleishman1980interactions}, and a series of papers bootstrapping perturbative calculations by means of renormalization group (RG) ideas appeared~\cite{finkelstein_83,castellani_1984,castellani_1984_2}.
 The difficulty of the problem appeared soon, since no controlled calculation or numerical experiment was considered resolutive of the situation.
-The question of wheter an arbitrarily small interaction destroys localization or not has remained open, and for some, it still is \cite{sierant24MBLreview}.
+The question of whether an arbitrarily small interaction destroys localization or not has remained open, and for some, it still is \cite{sierant24MBLreview}.

-In recent years, the topic has seen a resurgence of interest mainly due to the appearance of the work by Basko, Aleiner and Altshuler (henceforth BAA)~\cite{Basko06}, which addressed the problem through the calculation of quasiparticle lifetime to all orders in perturbation theory.
+In recent years, the topic has seen a resurgence of interest mainly due to the appearance of the works by Gornyi, Mirlin, and Polyakov~\cite{Gornyi2005Interacting} and by Basko, Aleiner, and Altshuler (henceforth BAA)~\cite{Basko06}; the latter addressed the problem through the calculation of quasiparticle lifetime to all orders in perturbation theory.
 To tame such a formidable task, BAA necessarily resorted to some approximation, which allowed them to map the problem to a sort of Anderson model on a tree with correlated energies, in the spirit of Ref.~\cite{altshuler1997quasiparticle}.
 However, they also incorporated the spatial dimension $d$, with the connectivity representing the number of \emph{physical channels} open for transmission at a given energy.
 The result of the calculation is a critical value for the interaction strength, below which the localized quasiparticle lifetime is typically infinite.
 This phase is called many-body localized (MBL).